Instruction for Authors

 The authors are responsible for obtaining the permissions to reproduce in Actas Españolas de Psiquiatría any type of material that has been previously published.
 Said permissions must be requested from the author and/or publishing company that has published said material and should be attached to the manuscript.
 For inquiries, please contact editorial@actaspsiquiatria.es.

-3. Papers sent to the Journal should be included in one of the four following categories:
+3. Authors are recommended to adhere to the minimum reporting guidelines hosted by the EQUATOR Network when preparing their manuscript.
+Papers sent to the Journal should be included in one of the following categories:

-- Case Reports.
-Reports on clinical observations that are particularly interesting due to their novel contribution to clinical knowledge and therapeutic management of specific medical conditions.
+- Case Report.
+Reports on clinical observations are particularly interesting due to their novel contribution to clinical knowledge and therapeutic management of specific medical conditions.
 Maximum extension permitted is 2500 words.
+Authors are encouraged to prepare manuscripts in accordance with CARE guidelines.
+Only cases that exhibit exceptional interest and novelty are taken into consideration.
+In cases where manuscripts fail to meet these criteria, editors may request that the authors shorten the manuscript for resubmission as another type of article.

-- Letters to the Editor.
-Comments on recent publications or current issues with a maximum extension of 1500 words.
+- Letter.
+Comments on recent publications or current issues, not exceeding a word count of 1500.

 4. Submission